-All marriage and family M.S. students complete the following 20 units of biblical studies and theology.
-These theology units have been determined jointly by the Department of Marriage and Family and the School of Theology:
+All marriage and family M.S. students complete the following 24 units of theology and integration coursework.
+These units have been determined jointly by the Department of Marriage and Family and the School of Theology:

-Required. :

-OT 504 Writings
+OT 500 Writings as Introduction to the Old Testament

-NS 500 New Testament I: Gospels
+NT 500 New Testament Introduction

-ST 501 Systematic Theology I: Theology and Anthropology
+MT 501 Doing Theology in Global Contexts

 ET 501 Christian Ethics

-Choose o one of the following:

 TC 530 Theology and Film

 TC 516 Theology and Art

 TC 521 Theology and Contemporary Literature

-TM 505 Multiculturalism Today

 GM 519 Christian Perspective on Popular Culture

 EV 525 Modern Culture and Evangelism

-CH 5xx Any course listed on the schedule as meeting CHC core
+CH 504 Modern Church History

 MC 500 Church in Mission